tkam6/tkamaraj/README.md

 I am employed at Infinite Inc. Infinite is a software company that primarily produces command-line applications and tools.
 I am the CEO, CTO, HR manager and whatever positions you can imagine of the company.
-That is because I am the only person in this imaginary company.
+That is because the only person in this imaginary company is me.
 I hope one day it will become a real company.

 In case you are interested, you can also take a look at [my website](http://cpythonist.github.io/)